 A basic search for credit repair companies is bound to turn up Lexington Law, a company that has been in the credit repair business since 2004.
 As its name suggests, Lexington Law is an actual law firm with real attorneys on staff, adding an extra layer of expertise to the company’s credit repair products.

 Lexington Law charges a flat monthly fee.
-The company also offers a free, one-on-one consultation for new clients.
+The company also offers a free, one-on-one assessment for new clients.

 When browsing online reviews of Lexington Law, there seem to be a lot of mixed impressions.
 The company has a 4.3 rating with Consumer Affairs based on 178 consumer ratings submitted in the last year.